Chrysler Voyager: Standard engine

 All engines are paired with Chrysler's 62TE 6-speed automatic transmission with variable line pressure (VLP) technology (See Ultradrive).

 Lancia Voyager

-All Voyagers sold since October 2011 in continental Europe are sold under the Lancia brand.
+All Grand Voyagers sold since October 2011 in continental Europe are sold under the Lancia brand as the Lancia Voyager.

-The Chrysler-branded variant continues to be sold in the United Kingdom, Ireland, Russia, Australia, New Zealand, the Middle East, South Korea, Singapore, and China, as Lancia does not have sales operations in those markets.
-Voyager become the successor to previous unrelated series of minivans produced by Lancia, the last of which is the Phedra.
+The Chrysler-branded Grand Voyager continues to be sold in the United Kingdom, Ireland, Russia, Australia, New Zealand, the Middle East, South Africa, South Korea, Singapore, and China, as Lancia does not have sales operations in those markets.
+Voyager became the successor to previous unrelated series of minivans produced by Lancia, the last of which is the Phedra.

 However, the parent company Fiat Chrysler Automobiles under the leadership of CEO Sergio Marchionne has decided to shut down both Chrysler and Lancia brands out of its European market (with the exception of keeping one model of Lancia available for sale in Italy).
 Due to this decision, the Lancia Voyager too is no longer being sold in Europe.